abdelq/duckuments/docs/atoms_15_duckumentation/60_contributing_to_docs.md

 ### Setup the virtual environment

-Next, we will create a virtual environment using inside  the `~/duckuments` directory.

-Make sure you are running Python 2.7.x.
-Python 3.x is not supported at the moment.

-Change into that directory:
+Use this to install a virtual environment and dependencies:

     $ cd ~/duckuments

-Create the virtual environment using `virtualenv`:

-    $ virtualenv --system-site-packages deploy

-In other distributions you might need to use `venv` instead of `virtualenv`.

-Activate the virtual environment:

-    $ source ~/duckuments/deploy/bin/activate

-### Installing dependencies

-Use this to install dependencies:

-    $ cd ~/duckuments
     $ make install

+TODO: In other distributions you might need to use `venv` instead of `virtualenv`.

 ## Compiling the documentation   {#compiling-master}

 To compile all the books, run: